Does life insurance cover mental illness?

 It’s an unfortunate fact that many mental illnesses correlate with poor physical health.

-For example, drug or alcohol use can lead to a multitude of serious illnesses.
+For example, drug or alcohol misuse can lead to a multitude of serious illnesses.

 As a result, when arranging your life insurance it may be beneficial to include critical illness cover.